moq-wg/moq-transport/draft-ietf-moq-transport.md

 ANNOUNCE_CANCEL.

 A relay manages sessions from multiple publishers and subscribers, connecting them based on the track namespace.
-This MUST use an exact match on track namespace unless otherwise negotiated by the application.
-For example, a SUBSCRIBE namespace=foobar message will be forwarded to the session that sent ANNOUNCE namespace=foobar.

 When a relay receives an incoming SUBSCRIBE request that triggers an upstream subscription, it SHOULD send a SUBSCRIBE request to each